CruPCI/cru-payments/README.md

 - Use `dist/cru-payments-cc.js` for credit cards only

 #### Use without a module loader
-1. Add `node_modules/cru-payments/dist/cru-payments.js` to a script tag in your app.
+1. Add `node_modules/@cruglobal/cru-payments/dist/cru-payments.js` to a script tag in your app.
 You may have to move the file somewhere else for it to be publicly accessible.
 2. Use the global variable `cruPayments`

 #### Use with a module loader
-1. `import cruPayments from 'cru-payments/dist/cru-payments';`
+1. `import * as cruPayments from '@cruglobal/cru-payments/dist/cru-payments';`

 #### Use with Internet Explorer
 Credit card payments do not work in IE 9 or below